BIO 304 · Week 03 · Interactive Workbook

 21. Phalanges (foot)

-1. The bone on the thumb side of the forearm.
+1. The forearm bone on the thumb side.

-2. The bone between the elbow and the shoulder.
+2. The single bone between the elbow and the shoulder.

-3. The medial bone of the lower leg, which bears most of the body's weight.
+3. The medial leg bone that bears most of the body weight.

-4. The kneecap, a sesamoid bone embedded in the patellar tendon.
+4. The kneecap, a sesamoid bone in the patellar tendon.

-5. The fused hip bones that together form the pelvic girdle.
+5. The fused bones that form each side of the pelvic girdle.

-6. The bone of the foot that articulates with the tibia and fibula at the ankle joint (talus).
+6. The ankle bone that articulates with the tibia and fibula (talus).

-1. An elderly patient falls and is diagnosed with a 'hip fracture.'
-Anatomically, the fracture is usually NOT at the pelvic bone itself.
-Where is it most commonly located, and why is this site particularly vulnerable?
+1. An elderly patient falls and has a “hip fracture.”
+The break is usually not in the pelvic bone itself.
+Where is it most commonly located, and why is that site vulnerable?

-2. A child falls and lands on their outstretched hand.
-The clavicle is the most commonly fractured bone in this scenario in children.
-Explain the mechanical reason why force from the hand transmits to the clavicle.
+2. A child falls onto an outstretched hand and fractures the clavicle.
+Explain the mechanical reason force from the hand transmits to the clavicle.

-3. Compare the pectoral girdle to the pelvic girdle: which is more mobile, and which is more stable?
-Justify with two anatomical features, and predict which one is more often injured.
+3. Compare the pectoral and pelvic girdles: which is more mobile and which is more stable?
+Justify with two anatomical features and predict which is injured more often.